yi-cheng-liu/Blog/README.md

       - [Login Page](#login-page)
   - [Contact Information](#contact-information)

-## Motivation
-For the current websites, news are generally written by a single compay

 ## Features
--  Write/ Edit post for specific companies when login with account
+-  Write/ Edit posts for specific companies when login with the account
-- 🛏️ Register/ Login function for companies to write post for its own compnay
+- 🛏️ Register/ Login function for companies to write posts for their compnay

 ##### Core (MERN stack)
 - [MongoDB](https://www.mongodb.com/) to store user, item, and reservation data